codeforkjeff/S275_ETL/README.md

 .\elt.ps1
 ```

-See the section "Development Notes" below for details on what this does.
+See the contents of that script and the section "Development Notes" below for more details.

 # Working with the Data